Internet Token (INT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Internet Token Historical Price

-According to the latest data gathered on Internet Token live price page, the current price of Internet Token is 0.00178636USD.
-The circulating supply of Internet Token(INT) is 354.45M INT , giving it a market capitalization of $633.16K.
+According to the latest data gathered on Internet Token live price page, the current price of Internet Token is 0.00178488USD.
+The circulating supply of Internet Token(INT) is 354.45M INT , giving it a market capitalization of $631.84K.

 How Does Internet Token (INT) Price Prediction Module Work?